if you can’t afford to pay your people

 We don’t have the money because we’re just getting started.

-That’s the same lame, tired, worn out and overused excuse that everyone uses whenever they want something for free.
-“We just don’t have the money.”
+That’s the lame, tired, worn out and overused excuse that everyone uses whenever they want something for free.
+“We’re just getting started so don’t have the money.”
 Well, too bad, because in the real world people expect, and deserve, to be paid for their time and labor.

 It’s a business, so treat it like a business.

-Any kind of creative business venture, whether it’s writing and publishing a book, making an independent film, or recording a music CD is just that.
-A business venture.
+Any kind of creative business venture, whether it’s writing and publishing a book, making an independent film, or recording a music CD, is a business venture.
 Any business venture, whether it’s creative or not, requires a certain amount of capital upfront.
 Fortunately, there are places where you can get the money.
 If you’ve ever registered a business name then you know your mailbox will soon be filled with all kinds of offers for business loans.
 Here’s an idea.
 Apply for them.
-Even if you can only qualify for a small amount, it might be enough for you to pay your people.
+Even if you can only qualify for a small amount, it may be enough for you to pay your people.

 Same goes for grants.
 There are all kinds of grants out there for creative projects.
 Apply for them.
 Yes, it can be time consuming, but you just might get the funding you need to get your project off the ground.
 Another option is crowdfunding through Kickstarter, GoFundMe, or other crowdfunding platforms.